 Introducing a new supplier to your business isn’t just about the service they deliver.
 It’s also about trust.
 However trust isn’t inherent.
 It needs to be built on a foundation of visibility, communication and proven action.

-In this article, we take a look at how vendor management software from Gatekeeper can help you achieve the above to improve supplier compliance.
+In this article, we take a look at how supplier management software from Gatekeeper can help you achieve to improve supplier relationships and third-party compliance.

 1. Delegate supplier data input